 Females ages 0–5: 3 shekels

-A shekel was believed to be the value of a worker for an entire month, so even one shekel was a large amount for the average person.
+A shekel is believed to be the value of a worker for an entire month, so even one shekel was a large amount for the average person.
 For those too poor to pay the set redemption price, the priest would determine an appropriate amount (Leviticus 27:8).

 Males were more expensive to dedicate than females, and males 20–60 years of age required the highest redemption price.
 The difference in redemption price appears to be based on a person’s ability to work in an agricultural society and on how many years that person could work.
 A man aged 20–60 was seen as a worker who could perform the best labor, therefore resulting in the highest redemption price.
 Those over 60 and under 20 could do some work, but not as much, traditionally.
 Those 5 years old and under required the lowest price, as they would have been unable to work much or at all.